Susan Dudley, PhD & Isabel Platt

 Quitting tobacco has major and immediate health benefits.
 Even if you’ve tried and failed before, keep trying until you succeed.
 For help, call the National Cancer Institute’s smoking cessation quitline at 1-877-44U-QUIT or visit NCI’s smoking cessation Web site at smokefree.gov.
 The CDC provides a list of other resources to help you quit.

 2. Limit alcohol consumption

-Alcohol is the third leading cause of death in the U.S. About half of those deaths result from drunken driving and other risky behaviors, and the other half from diseases that are caused or made worse by alcohol.
-This includes liver diseases and cancers of the breast, mouth, throat, esophagus, prostate, and liver.
-For example, compared to non-drinkers, women who consume an average of only 1 alcoholic drink per day increase their risk of breast cancer by approximately 7%.
+Alcohol is the third leading cause of death in the US.[ii]
+These deaths result from drunk driving and other risky behaviors, and also from diseases caused by alcohol, including liver diseases and cancers of the breast, mouth, throat, esophagus, prostate, and liver.
+For example, women who consume more than 3 alcoholic drinks per week are 30% more likely to develop breast cancer than those who do not drink.[iii]

-For more information on alcohol and health, visit the CDC website.
+For more information on how alcohol can affect your health, visit the CDC website.

 3. Eat a healthy diet

 Although surveys confirm that most Americans believe they have healthy eating habits, obesity and other diet-related chronic diseases are on the rise.[v] [vi] A lack of nutrients may lead to diseases such as osteoporosis and anemia, while eating unhealthy foods can lead to high blood pressure, heart disease, diabetes, and other life-threatening conditions.